KaSroka/Toshiba-AC-control/README.md

     `pip3 install .`

+    If you want to edit the code you can install the package as editable:

+    `pip3 install -e .`

 ## Sample script
 Sample GUI application `toshiba_ac_gui.py` was created to demonstrate usage of this package.
 It allows to switch basic functionalities of the AC and shows current status.